 Shooting stands are to be one meter squares or one-meter diameter circles.
 If possible, shooting stands should be level ensuring competitors must at least be able to stand up without slipping.
-(Safety) In front of the shooting stand will be placed the target menu, visible to the shooter and that will mention, in the shooting order, the trap list (example: A, B, C,...).
-The type of special targets (90mm, 70mm, 60 mm, battue, rabbit) must be mentioned on the menu for each shooting position.
+(Safety) $\frac{1}{5EP}$ In front of the shooting stand will be placed the target menu, visible to the shooter and that will mention, in the shooting order, the trap list (example: A, B, C,...). $\frac{1}{5EP}$ The type of special targets (90mm, 70mm, 60 mm, battue, rabbit) must be mentioned on the menu for each shooting position.
 Before the competition, the referees will make sure that the 4 machines are properly loaded with targets compliant to the target menu.
-Waiting positions must be as close as possible to the shooting positions, posing no distraction to the squad shooting and complying with the safety rules.
+Waiting positions must be as close as possible to the shooting and complying with the safety rules.